Self-Evident/Box_Fill_Calculator/readme.markdown

 ### The Box Fill Calculator, or BFC, calculates electrical box fill allowances based on NEC 314.16(B) rules.

 * Calculations are performed automatically on every input!
-* Instantly see changes to the Total Allowance & suggested box list as you type!
+* Instantly see changes to the Total Allowance & suggested box list as you type!<br>
-(If your screen is big enough to see both the input & results tables, of course.)
+ &nbsp; (If your screen is big enough to see both the input & results tables, of course.)
 * Lists suitable standard box sizes based on the calculated Total Allowance.

 ### Demo: [spokecalculator.net/BFC](http://spokecalculator.net/BFC)